-Key Initiatives Project Management As per Council's Corporate Plan, finalise development and implement a Project Management Manual Manual suitable for use Council wide.
+Key Initiatives Project Management As per Council's Corporate Plan, finalise development of, then implement, a Project Manual Management Manual suitable for use Council wide.
 An important element of the manual will be that it is scalable for use across projects of varying size.
 Online Maintenance Continue to refine Council's Planned Maintenance Program and enhance its online presence.
 Program Capital Project Delivery Delivery of the civil and open space component of 2019-20 Capital Works Program, whilst enhancing reporting capability.